cbg-ethz/metMHN/README.md

 # metMHN
-This is an adaptation of the MHN-model such that it models the progression of primary tumors and metastases jointly.
+MHNs for primary tumors and metastases

 ## Setting up the Python environment